callumgregory/Power-BI-for-Business-Users-/README.md

 # Power BI for Business Users
-Thanks to a course on Udemy, I have had a little introduction to Power BI for Business.
+Thanks to a course on Udemy called "Power BI for Business Users" I have become more acquainted with presenting data in Power BI and how to tell a story based on data.

 ## What I’ve learnt
 - How to create beautiful dashboards instead of boring spreadsheets and slides